tildebyte/ChucK-plugin-for-ST3/README.md

 http://chuck.cs.princeton.edu

 ## Usage

+- Installatoin
     - Open Sublime Text 3.
     - Go to Preferences/Browse Packages.
     - Unpack the archive into the Packagers folder which should appear.
     - Change ChucK path in ChucK.sublime-settings.
     - Restart Sublime Text 3.
+- Usage
+    - Currently to get sounds out of SublimeText3 and the ChucK addon we've set up a simple build script.
+The script is found in the build menu, and if you have your build settings configured to automatic then all you have to do is write out your chuck code, save it with a `.ck` extention and hit the shortcut for build (cmd+B, or ctrl+B by default).
+If you don't have build settings set to automatic then you must pick ChucK from the build-scripts manually.

 ## Features
 - Run the current ChucK program in ChucK, with the output going